hashicorp/vault/website/source/guides/authentication.html.md

 ### <a name="step4"></a>Step 4: Acquire token using Role ID & Secret ID

-To get a Vault token for the `jenkins` role, you need to pass the role ID and secret ID you obtained previously.
+To get a Vault token for the `jenkins` role, you need to pass the role ID and secret ID you obtained previously to the client (in this case, Jenkins).

 #### CLI command